-There are no statewide nondiscrimination protections for LGBT+ people in South Dakota.
+There are no statewide nondiscrimination protections for LGBTQ+ people in South Dakota.
 Changing the gender markers on a birth certificate requires a court order, and a driver’s license requires either a court order, an amended birth certificate, or an affidavit from a doctor attesting to a medical gender transition.
 However, there are non-discrimination policies in certain cities that include sexual orientation and gender identity.
 More cities are also exploring home-rule status, which would allow more inclusive non-discrimination policies to be passed.

 It’s legal to discriminate against potential adoptive parents on religious grounds.
 Conversion therapy is legal in the state.
 There are no protections for youths in foster care, specifically, though there are more general rules stipulating that social services clients can’t be subject to discrimination.